 The beer that perhaps turned most beer geeks’ heads, however, is the Kaiser’s Choice.
 This Bavarian-inspired hefeweizen can make a strong claim to be the most traditional and best wheat beer in Australia; it’s brewed on a German system that allows for the triple decoction brew Bavarian brewers of the style favour and uses all German malts, hops and yeast.

-Ron also experimented from the off, with experimentation involving much use of oak, before leaving Homestead in the Summer of 2016/16.
-His replacements have embarked on what's seemingly a favoured hobby among WA brewers: collaborating.
+Ron also experimented from the off, involving much use of oak, before leaving Homestead in the Summer of 2015/16 since when the new brewers have embarked on what's seemingly a favoured hobby among WA brewers: collaborating.

 All in all, it’s a project in which the goal from the off has been to strive for quality, whatever the cost, and one with just the one slight drawback for Aussie beer lovers: the beer disappears so quickly at the brewery that you’re incredibly unlikely to find it pouring anywhere else ever.